Josh Naylor Preview, Player Props: Guardians vs. Giants

 Josh Naylor At The Plate

-- Naylor will look to extend his four-game hitting streak.
-He's batting .267 with one homer over the course of his last games.
+- Naylor will look to extend his five-game hitting streak.
+He's batting .375 with two homers in his last games.

+- In 68.3% of his 104 games this season, Naylor has picked up at least one hit.
+He's also had 36 multi-hit games.

+- He has hit a long ball in 16 games this year (15.4%), homering in 4% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.